Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Robust variance estimation and regularization

-The essential difference between FC and $t$-statistic is the consideration of statistical noise (variance), but the real challenge is how to estimate the variance from a small number of samples.
+The essential difference between FC and $t$-statistic is the consideration of statistical noise (variance), but the challenge behind it is how to estimate the variance from a small number of samples \citep{chen10}.
 Since variance is calculated around the mean which is also estimated, one idea for robust variance estimation is to iteratively remove outliers then calculate mean and variance \citep{igor}.
-The drawback of this approach is that the number of samples used is gradually reduced.
+The drawback of this approach is that the number of samples used is further reduced.
+Artificially increasing the sample size by resampling (Bootstrapping) has been considered \citep{braga}.
+Yet another approach is to use non-parametric tests in place of the $t$-test (e.g. Mann-Whitney-Wilcoxon test), so that the variance estimation is not required.

-Another idea for robust variance estimation is motivated by the typical ``large $p$ small $n$" situation for a microarray experiment \citep{liyang}.
-Though the sample size $n$ could be small, the number of genes $p$ is nevertheless large, and that large number of genes make it possible for a reliable estimation of common variance cross all genes \citep{pan,cui}, at least for the control group.
+The line of thoughts we pursue for a robust variance estimation is motivated by the typical ``large $p$ small $n$" situation for a microarray experiment \citep{liyang}.
+Though the sample size $n$ could be small, the number of genes $p$ is nevertheless large, and that large number of genes make it possible for a reliable estimation of common variance cross all genes \citep{pan,wright,jain,cui05}, at least for the control group.

 One main worry about variance estimation is that its value can be low due to the low expression level.
-To avoid the estimated variance being too low, we may add a constant ``penalty" term $s_0$ to the sample-estimated standard deviation \citep{sam}:
+To avoid the estimated variance being too low, we may add a constant ``penalty" term $s_0$ to the sample-estimated standard deviation \citep{sam} (under a not-so-informative name ``SAM" for significance analysis of microarrays):

 The penalty is also called ``regularization", reflecting the prior belief (in the Bayesian framework) that variance estimation across different genes should exhibit certain smooth behavior \citep{baldi,hastie}.